Starting a blog is easy. Making money with that blog is slightly more difficult.

 The other option is to create a conference around your blogging topic.
 My buddy Philip Taylor makes most of his money from the FinCon annual conference.
 It’s a great conference that unites personal finance bloggers.

-7. Membership Site and SaaS
+7. Membership Sites and SaaS

 8. Physical Products

-The next level up is drop-ship a product.
-You hold no inventory, nor have to ship the products.
-There are many services that will do this for you and a nice way to start out.
-The issue, of course, you no control over costs other than switching vendors.
+Many services will do this for you, and it’s a nice way to start out.
+Of course, the issue is that you have no control over costs other than switching vendors.